jdittrich/userNeedResearchBook/text/03_dataGathering.md

 Debriefs are helpful to get an initial structure to what you learned.
 They also provide closure and are a first preparation to both future research sessions with participants and analyzing the data.
 They have their strongest effects when done with a research partner.
 Aside from the advantages of exchanging and combining your experiences, they are also a great social experience that gives a sense of mutual achievement.

-### Supplement data from memory
+### Complementing data from memory

-Supplementing your notes, sketches, and diagrams is important: Some data may make perfect sense to you now, but since memory fades, it does not make sense anymore later.
-Supplement and clarify your data, so you can still comprehend them after your memories of the experience are not fresh anymore.
+Complementing your notes, sketches, and diagrams is important: Some data may make perfect sense to you now, but since memory fades, it does not make sense anymore later.
+Complement and clarify your data, so you can still comprehend them after your memories of the experience are not fresh anymore.

 ![You quickly forget about details you heard or saw](images/03_dataGathering_MemoryFades.png){#memoryFades alt="A series of 3 sketches, illustrating forgetting; they loose more and more detail."}